fnoris/swan/README.md

 ```
 python-i3ipc>=2.0.1 (i3ipc-python)
 ```

-Contributions welcome! - have fun :)<br>
+Contributions are welcome! - Have fun :)

 ## License

 SWAN is licensed under the GPL3 license.
-[See LICENSE for more information](https://github.com/Alexays/Waybar/blob/master/LICENSE).
+[See LICENSE for more information](https://github.com/fnoris/swan/blob/master/README.md).